Angle Grinder Safety

 Ask the Crew

-- Are we using the correct wheel for today’s task?
+- Is the wheel rated for the grinder and task?